NISHANTH-MURTHY-KOTTAPALLI/.github/profile/README.md

 # NISHANTH MURTHY KOTTAPALLI

 **Hands-on AI & Infrastructure Architect**
+_Reproducible systems over fragile heroics_

 ---

 I design, audit, and stabilize **cloud, data, and AI systems** for teams that have outgrown ad-hoc workflows.

-My work focuses on converting **click-ops, tribal knowledge, and experimental setups** into **auditable, repeatable, production-grade platforms**- without unnecessary complexity or hype.
+My work focuses on converting **click-ops, tribal knowledge, and experimental setups** into **auditable, repeatable, production-grade platforms**—without unnecessary complexity or hype.

 This GitHub organization is where I publish **reference implementations, playbooks, and NDA-safe engineering artifacts** drawn from real-world systems work.